nonplayer/hammercrawl/hc_complete_rules.md

 * **Did they stealthily enter the room?** Add a Green Die.
 * **Did they kick in the door and rush the room?** Add a Red Die.
 * **Did anyone actually say "Huzzah!" when entering?** Add another Red Die.
+* **Are they exploring without an active Light Source?** Add a number of Black Dice equal to one-half (rounded up) the Party size.
 * **Did they raise an alarm or otherwise fore-warn the room's occupants somehow?** Add a Black Die.
 * **Are they taking any clever precautions or plans (other than the usual trap-checking)?** Add a White Die for each "really good idea" they have.
 * **Do they have any useful tools that might affect the situation?** Add a Yellow Die if they are making active use of special gear, such as maps, potions, etc.